Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 When you GET this endpoint, it returns JSON document defining the configuration for an instance of application running on a specific machine in a specific environment.

-If you are using the Urchin client and server together, you should point the Urchin client to this endpoint on the server.
+If you are using the Urchin client and server together, you should configure the Urchin client to GET its configuration from this endpoint.

 The query string parameters are: